maxmurder/OpenEVA/_drafts/10-2017/October.md

 ##### Onward

 Hopefully I will get time in November to begin laying the groundwork for the game itself and make progress toward basic functionality.
-The next couple months should be (relativly) exdting.
+The next couple months should be (relatively) exdting.
 Stay tuned!